 "I think people just appreciate honesty," he said.
 "They can relate to what we are saying because it’s authentic and I think people just get sick of anything that isn’t.’’

 Thundamentals will play the Miranda Hotel on Thursday, May 17.
-Their April 26 gig at the same venue is a sell out.

 - Tickets are available from oztix.com.au.